 What If It’s Hot Outside?

 The World Health Organization warns against giving babies younger than 6 months water even when it is a very hot day.
-That’s because of the potential risk of infection or malnutrition.5
+That’s because of the potential risk of infection or malnutrition.9

-Prepping The Water For Your Baby: 6 Months And Beyond
+Prep The Water Correctly For Your Baby After 6 Months

 When you do eventually give your baby water, be sure it is cooled down and not piping hot or icy cold.